fineanmol/plant-tree/README.md

-🍀 Updated on Fri, 24 Jan 2025 12:15:22 GMT
+🎋 Updated on Fri, 24 Jan 2025 19:34:41 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Simplicity is the soul of efficiency."